solana-labs/solana/book/src/solana-resources.md

-# Pipeline Runtime + Move

-This architecture describes how the Pipeline Runtime supports Resources and the Move interpreter as defined by the Move whitepaper (https://developers.libra.org/docs/move-paper).
-A native solution with Move running in isolation over a single ‘Account::data’ as its state creates a sandbox that cannot interact across the global state machine.
+# Resources

+This architecture describes how the Pipeline runtime supports resources.

-Move’s Resources have a design motivation similar to that of Solana programs.
-The Resource implementation governs all the state transitions for the resource data, regardless of what user the resource belongs to, including interpreting the meaning of signatures.
+Resources are inspired by the Move whitepaper (https://developers.libra.org/docs/move-paper).
+The goal of this architecture is provide similar safety guarantees to native Solana programs as Move interpreter provides to resources.
+The resource implementation governs all the state transitions for the resource data, regardless of what user the resource belongs to, including interpreting the meaning of signatures.

-To create a specific instance of a program, called a process, programs can be associated with a read-only context by the loader.
-A process is used as an implementation of a Move resource.

 ## Processes